Addressing Social and Structural Health Inequities in Diabetes Care

 - Unsafe or overcrowded housing

 Addressing social determinants can include screening individuals to address social needs, linking them with community workers and bolstering community engagement.

 Example: The Mid-Ohio Farmacy

 Individuals who screen positive for food insecurity are referred by a provider for a Pharmacy Rx ID card for access to fresh produce for themselves and their families on a weekly basis instead of monthly.
 Participants have more access to healthy foods and ingredients, leading to positive changes in diet and behaviors around food.

 Community Health Workers

 Community health workers are frontline public health workers who are also trusted members of the community that have a deep knowledge of the community they serve.
-High-intensity contact with a CHW has repeatedly been shown to lower A1c.
+High-intensity contact with a community health worker (CHW) has repeatedly been shown to lower A1c.